Lattay/chicken-msgpack/README.md

 (ported to CHICKEN 5 and cleaned up).
 I kept the original license and most of the original API.
 However the byte-blob have been replaced with Chicken 5 native blob.
+I removed the dependency on bind egg and the need for C++ code using built-ins features of C5.

 Authors
 -------